Use Neon branches for schema migrations: Test with production-like data and automatically track schema changes in your PRs

 Next steps

 At this point, you have a running connector, which continuously ingests changes from a Neon database into Decodable with low latency.
-Next, you could set up one of the supported Decodable sink connectors which will propagate the data to a wide range of data stores and systems, such as Snowflake, Elasticsearch, Apache Kafka, Apache Iceberg, S3, any many more.
+Next, you could set up one of the supported Decodable sink connectors which will propagate the data to a wide range of data stores and systems, such as Snowflake, Elasticsearch, Apache Kafka, Apache Iceberg, Amazon S3, any many more.

 If needed, you also can add a processing step, either using SQL or by deploying your own Apache Flink job, for instance, to filter and transform the data before propagating it to an external system.
 Of course, you also can take your processed data back to another Neon database, using the Decodable sink connector for Postgres.